Taxation on your sublet in Sweden

 If I rent my apartment through a letting agent that takes a part of my rent for their service (we abhor that model for many reasons) how am I taxed then?

-Unfortunately you will be taxed on the income that the letting agent gets, not the part that ends up in your pocket for the sublet as the tax authority does not consider you "involved" in your rental when choosing this type of letting agent.
+Per our legal advisors you will be taxed on the income that the letting agent gets, not the part that ends up in your pocket for the sublet as the tax authority does not consider you "involved" in your rental when choosing this type of letting agent.
 The tax authority considers you involved if you have prepared the property for showings, opened up the door and handled keys.
 This is also not an ideal scenario for your taxes, you essentially get taxed for money you never got.
 Read much under section 4.1 on Skatteverket's webpage.

 Should I apply VAT (Moms) on my sublet?